CLARKBENHAM/CLARKBENHAM.github.io/content/posts/mats_cb.md

 	- Better features for probe
 	- New loss function trains good classifier
 	- Didn't investigate:
-		- Destroying activations easier than of classifying
+		- Destroying activations easier than classifying
 		- Just trained a full model and probe simultaneously
 		- Forward pass: Passing information from earlier layers to help make later predictions
 		- Forward pass: Passing information from earlier layers, plus the processing model does on that information at intermediate step, to help make later predictions